Travel insurance and blood thinners

 - Having had DVT or a pulmonary embolism before

-- Having a family history of DVT
+- A family history of DVT

-- If you suffer from a blood clotting disorder, for example thrombophilia
+- If you suffer from a blood-clotting disorder, for example thrombophilia

 - Being either very tall or very short